By Kathleen Ohlson - June 9, 2021

 Here are some other questions departments and agencies need to consider:

-Protecting an entire community is a complex and challenging priority for emergency managers, 9-1-1 teams and first responders.
+Protecting an entire community is a complex and challenging priority for emergency managers, 9-1-1 teams, first responders and local government officials.
 Having reliable tools and accurate information will help stakeholders implement their preparation and response plans when a severe weather or natural disaster event strikes a community.
 Administrators will know what tasks will need to be done, who will be responsible for these actions, and when these tasks are completed, so they will have a clear understanding of what’s happening as the response efforts during a hurricane, wildfire or other major event evolve.

 After a blizzard, hurricane, flood or other major event strikes a community, there is precious time to initiate and respond.
 This critical time is maybe only a few minutes, even seconds.
 What’s accomplished at the start of an emergency will likely determine the complexity of the response, the severity of the severe weather or natural disaster event, and the success of the emergency response efforts.